 There is a dollar limit on the amount of your work-related expenses you can use to figure the credit.
-This limit is \$8,000 for one qualifying person, or \$16,000 for two or more qualifying persons.
+For 2023, this limit is \$3,000 for one qualifying person, or \$6,000 for two or more qualifying persons.

 Yearly limit.
 The dollar limit is a yearly limit.
 The amount of the dollar limit remains the same no matter how long, during the year, you have a qualifying person in your household.
-Use the \$8,000 limit if you paid work-related expenses for the care of one qualifying person at any time during the year.
-Use \$16,000 if you paid work-related expenses for the care of more than one qualifying person at any time during the year.
+Use the \$3,000 limit if you paid work-related expenses for the care of one qualifying person at any time during the year.
+Use \$6,000 if you paid work-related expenses for the care of more than one qualifying person at any time during the year.